 Liberty Archives is a privately run, data preservation effort.
 Imagine the internet and all of mankind's creations are the Library of Alexandria.
 We are the equivalent of one person going through every single book with a quill, vial of ink and roll of parchment attempting to copy every book by hand.

-Our goal is to collect and preserve as much digital content on physical drives as we possibly can to preserve the internet, our culture, and human history.
-As of right now, our operation hosts 28TB of data, with a complete mirror backup of the aforementioned data.
+Our goal is to collect and archive as much digital content as we possibly can to preserve the internet, our culture, and human history.
+As of right now, this operation has secured 32TB of data.

 What Kind of Content Do We Archive?

-For a project like this, there is really no limit (besides for drive space) to how much we can store, but right now we try to categorize everything into 5 format types
+For a project like this, there is really no limit (besides hardware) to how much we can store, but right now we try to categorize everything into 5 format types